I enjoy going to the occasional Padres game at Petco Park, despite never having been a big baseball fan.

 Drink and Eat Outside/Around Petco Park

 Petco Park is located in downtown San Diego, adjacent to the many bars and restaurants of the historic Gaslamp Quarter.
-This means that there is a myriad of options for eating and drinking within a few blocks of the stadium, in family-friendly (and not so family-friendly) restaurants and bars.
+This means that there are many options for eating and drinking within a few blocks of the stadium in family-friendly (and not so family-friendly) restaurants and bars.

-Without any advance online searching for happy hours, you almost can’t help but beat the price inside Petco Park of an $11 beer.
+Without any advance online searching for happy hours, you almost can’t help but beat the price inside Petco Park of a beer.
+At a 2024 game, I bought two glasses of of a local micro brew at a bar inside Petco Parkand was charged $18 each (before tax and tip).

-A personal favorite of mine, because I like al fresco dining generally, is the outside, sidewalk bar at the Blind Burro.
-It’s literally across the street from the stadium and just one block from an entrance to Petco Park where the Padres Hall of Fame and Park at the Park are also situated (see below).
+A favorite of mine, because I like al fresco dining generally, is the outside, sidewalk bar at the Blind Burro.
+It’s literally across the street from the stadium and just one block from an entrance to Petco Park, where the Padres Hall of Fame and Park at the Park are also situated (see below).
 So it’s very conveniently located.
-They also have a happy hour.
-Currently, they also have Baja Tuesdays, featuring $17 bottomless margaritas as well as food specials.
+They have Baja Tuesday specials, currently 6:30 p.m. to close, as well as a happy hour (‘Amigo Hour’) from 3 p.m. to 5 p.m. on weekdays.
+They have even more specials detailed on their website.

 Al pastor tacos at Blind Burro near PETCO Park